isabelstoddart/AnimationGame/README.md

 For this project I created the Enemy class, the EnemyCollection class, and the stars in the background.

-To run the program: download processing, hit the clone button on the repository,
+To run the program first download Processing, then download all of the files and open the AnimationGame.pde file inside of the AnimationGame folder and click Run!
+Be sure to click the AnimationGame.pde inside of the folder and be sure the folder is named AnimationGame or the file will not run.

+You can download processing here -> https://processing.org/download/

 The Game:
 - In the Welcome Screen, you can simply choose 1 player or 2 players